jpitsch/jp-web-api/README.md

-JP Web Api
+JP RESTful Web Api using MongoDB
 ===============

-This is a practice project for me to get familiar working with .Net Web Api projects
+This is a practice project for me to get familiar working with .Net Web Api projects as well as getting familiar with MongoDB while trying to follow the Richardson Maturity Model.